crcn/tandem-old/packages/tandem-app/README.md

 - [ ] wire up edit text content
 - [ ] allow multiple <preview /> tags -- toggle within
 editor
-- [ ] DND for components to existing elements
 - [ ] create new component when _native_ element is dropped onto the canvas
 - [ ] create a new window when a _custom_ component is dropped onto the canvas
 - [ ] add dropped component to existing element